fdelgadodelapuente/fdelgadodelapuente.github.io/research/tectonics.md

 -->
 <img style="float: center;" src="/images/gnss_lsqfitCdinv_atanfit.png">

-Fault parallel velocities from continuous GNSS as a function of the distance from the left lateral strike-slip Magallanes Fagnano fault trace.
+Fault parallel velocities from continuous GNSS as a function of the distance from the trace of the left lateral strike-slip Magallanes Fagnano.
 The black line is the synthetic velocity predicted by the best-fit infinitely long vertical screw dislocation model.

 ### **Relevant publications**